-Mutations in tumor-adjacent tissues could reveal earliest events leading
+Mutations in tumor-adjacent tissues could reveal earliest events leading to malignancy

 Jill Russell, Ph.D.